Breaking Away From Coercive Control, Abusive & Toxic Relationship Patterns Course

 4. Shame and its effects on survivors can not be underestimated.
 Those who are being abused, either don’t see they are being abused or if they do rarely speak up for fear of reprisal.
 They also do not have the skills to stand up to abuse especially when hierarchy is involved.

 5. Lack of expertise, adequate training and skills to address and tackle it in some environments where certain behaviours are covertly still the norm.
 Because of this, and the legal ramifications, it is often the symptoms which are talked about, but the behaviours and the perpetrators rarely dealt with.

-Aim of The Course
+Aims of The 9 Modules Course

 “If we can share our story with someone who responds with empathy and understanding, shame can’t survive.”